svakulenk0/ODExploration/README.md

         3.2.
 Clustering approach to storytelling is based on an optimistic assumption that the conversation will last at least k number of turns.
 This way the agent can design an optimal combination of entities assuming k number of turns is available.

-The agent is designed to talk as long as the user is listening.

 b) Optimization criteria (performance metrics of the story quality)